1.When is the Financial Aid Office open?

 17. I did not keep a copy of my tax return.
 How do I request a copy?

 It doesn’t matter.
 Since copies of your 1040 EZ, 1040 A, and/or 1040 are no longer acceptable,we encourage you to utilize the IRS Data Retrieval Tool.
 If you (and/or your spouse) or your parent filed a Federal Income Tax Return, you can return to fafsa.gov to use the IRS Data Retrieval Tool by following the correction process on the website.
-If you chose not to use the IRS Data Retrieval tool or you were determined ineligible to use this tool, you are required to submit your (and/or your spouse’s) or parent’s Federal Tax Return Transcript from the IRS and copies of all W-2 Form(s).
+If you chose not to use the IRS Data Retrieval tool or you were determined ineligible to use this tool, you may be required to submit your (and/or your spouse’s) or parent’s Federal Tax Return Transcript from the IRS and copies of all W-2 Form(s).
 There are several ways you can request a tax transcript:

 (1) Phone 1-800-908-9946